-If you are changing to a different institution for your GME training, you must obtain an DS-2019 from the new institution before you travel.
+Returning to a different institution: You must obtain an DS-2019 from the new institution before you travel.
 When you reenter the U.S., you should use the new DS-2019.
 If you enter on your old form, you could face serious immigration problems.
 J-1s must obtain transfer authorization from the old institution to remain in status.